 - Generation Xerox: Invoked by the Professor with Cubert.

-- Immediate Self-Contradiction:Cubert: We'll never find this place.
+- Instantly Proven Wrong:Cubert: We'll never find this place.
 Robots are very good at keeping secrets.

 Bender: No, we're not, you little bedwetter!
 Oops, I'm sorry.

 - Ladies and Germs: Parodied in Zoidberg's speech.Zoidberg: Good evening, ladies and germs.
-[Rimshot] That wasn't a joke.
+[Rimshot; Zoidberg has a WTF?! look on his face] That wasn't a joke.
 I was talking to Dean Streptococcus.

 - Lampshade Hanging/Fridge Logic: Cubert spends a fair portion pointing out all the incongruities in the In-Universe science and natural laws.